drart/gridquencer4Live/README.md

 BUGS
   - modifying a clip should check for overlap
   - what if a region overlaps multipe regions?

+ISSUES / PECULIARITIES
+  - a single note region stays on. should it have a subdivision such that it flashes as well?
+  - when a region is changed should the change be queued until the next bar?

 REFERENCES
 - https://forum.ableton.com/viewtopic.php?f=35&t=222861